 Red Dust (1932) Directed by Victor Fleming.
 Clark Gable, Jean Harlow, Mary Astor (83 min.)

-Somerset Maugham's Rain started a cycle of "tramps in the tropics" films.
-In Red Dust, a Saigon hooker on the lam hides out on an Indochinese rubber plantation run by sweaty roughneck Clark Gable.
+She plays a Saigon hooker on the lam, hiding out on an Indochinese rubber plantation run by sweaty roughneck Clark Gable.
 Gable was a new kind of romantic hero.
 He became a big star after playing a racketeer who shoved around the queen of MGM in A Free Soul.
 He got thousands of fan letters addressed only to "the guy who slapped Norma Shearer."
 Jean Harlow's platinum hair blazed like a comet across the screen in the early 1930s, until her death at 26.
 Her tough-talking sarcasm and startling appearance created that rarest of creations, a sexpot who could make an audience laugh.
+At just 21 years old, she is the vibrant character you really care about in Red Dust.

 Before there was a movie ratings system, there was the Production Code.
 Censorship had existed in one form or another since cinema's beginnings.
 But, after the financial double-whammy of the talkies and the Depression, Hollywood excitedly turned to tried and true formulas; blood and guts and hot-cha-cha.
 As Thomas Doherty writes in Pre-Code Hollywood: "They look like Hollywood cinema, but the moral terrain is so off-kilter they seem imported from a parallel universe."
 These films, made between 1930-34, in image and language, implicitly and explicitly, point to the road not taken.
 Prior to 1934, there was lots of racy sex, and crime did pay.
 Thanks to the Legion of Decency, after 1934, there was Shirley Temple.

 Red Dust is a hot-blooded example of a lot of things that would soon be banned from the movies until the 1960s.
-Jean Harlow is a slut, Mary Astor an adultress, Clark Gable a two-timing cad.
-No one suffers for the sins of the flesh, and nothing happens that is the least bit subtle or ambiguous.
-You are invited to create your own carnal images with each suggestive fade-out.
+Jean Harlow is a prostitute, Mary Astor an adultress, Clark Gable a two-timing cad.
+No one suffers for the sins of the flesh, and even by modern standards, it’s a very sexy film.
+Gable is not a “great lover” kind of leading man, not suave and romantic but brusque and passionate.
+He loves both women, and they both love him.
+One reason the relationships feel so real so many years later is the frankness of everyone’s desire, and the film’s lack of interest in punishing any of the characters for wanting to have sex.

 Fashions for 1932.
 These gorgeous gowns were created for Jean Harlow, the United Artists star, by Mr. Edward Stevenson, Creator of Fashions for Blakely House, Los Angeles, California.
 Jean is striking in this fascinating black and white angel skin satin evening gown.
 It is distinguished by its crossing diagonal bands in black satin, which widen into circular panels at the side, with a dolman sleeved jacket banded at the cuff with silver fox.

-Jean Harlow was a pampered only child from a well-to-do Kansas family.
-She never knew the poverty and desperation that fueled so many show business careers.
 She became friends with Gable, with whom she had much in common.
 He was also a Midwestern only child, they'd both married young, and showed a preference for much older partners.
-They were both embarrassed by being marketed as sex symbols, and like so many such film icons, their sexual magnetism was reserved for the screen, not their private lives.
+They were both embarrassed by being marketed as sex symbols.

 Clark Gable has just completed "Strange Interlude" opposite Norma Shearer--of course you know it's the famous play by Eugene O'Neill which made such a sensation a season or so ago.
 Its release will be one of the cinema events of the year.
 Off-screen, Clark often wears a white turtle necked sweater and drives a twelve cylinder black sports coupe.
 He admits his ears are too large.
 He saves money.
 Doesn't like parties, but gets loads of invitations--obviously.
 He is still a novice at polo.
 His special buddy is Wallace Beery.

 In Red Dust the slobs are smarter than the swells.
 Harlow's Vantine is either a good girl with a streak of badness or a bad girl with a streak of goodness.
-Either way, her uniquely effortless vulgarity, humor and slovenliness create the rarest of Hollywood goddesses, the beautiful clown.
+She dominates the film, and effortless performance create the rarest of Hollywood goddesses, the beautiful clown.